Stephenlao/APT_FINAL_PROJECT/README.md

 password: Supporter1234#

 ```
-Note: All these accounts are created and saved in file, can only use in WINDOWS due to the variety of hash password function
+Note: All these accounts are created and saved in file, can only use in WINDOWS only